OCTRON-tracking/OCTRON-docs/docs/file-system.md

 ##### Explanation of .csv data

-The .csv files contain four (primary) index columns
+The .csv files contain four (primary) index columns:

 - `frame_counter`: a running counter from 0 to last analyzed frame. *This does not match the actual frame index in the original video if you skipped frames during analysis!*
 - `frame_idx`: the actual frame number (index) in the video file.
 - `track_id`: YOLO creates track_ids, which are unique.
 There can be multiple track_ids per label (if multiple subjects per label were tracked).
 - `label`: label name, matching your original choices during annotation.

-The data columns are
+The data columns are:

-- `confidence`: How confident was the model about this region in this frame?
+- `confidence`: how confident was the model about this region in this frame?
 Can be used to filter out bad segmentation results later on.
 - `pos_x`, `pos_y`: centroid of mask in frame coordinate system.
 - `area`: total number of pixels in mask.
 - `eccentricity`: from [scikit-image](https://scikit-image.org/docs/stable/api/skimage.measure.html): Eccentricity of the ellipse that has the same second-moments as the region.
 The eccentricity is the ratio of the focal distance (distance between focal points) over the major axis length.
 The value is in the interval [0, 1).
 When it is 0, the ellipse becomes a circle.